-Ian, our Wine Flies tour guide and driver for the day, was introducing us to five wineries in Stellenbosch.
+Ian, our Wine Flies wine tour guide and driver for the day, was introducing us to wine tasting in Stellenbosch; we were visiting five wineries in Stellenbosch.

 Stellenbosch is a pretty little town on the outskirts of Cape Town, with a mix of white Cape Dutch and Victorian buildings along its oak-lined streets.
 And it’s home to South Africa’s most developed winelands – some 186 wineries and counting, according to Ian.